sfu-dhil/wilde-schema/docs/collecting_reports.md

 # Collecting Reports

 ## Overview
 Newspapers around the world formatted news articles very differently, and digitization technologies have a variety of approaches to article segmentation.
 Together, these factors raise a big question: what is a news article?
-The Wilde Trials International News Archive has developed some criteria for determining what constitutes a news article (or what we commonly refer to as reports in the project) and gets transcribed as an individual file.
+The Wilde Trials International News Archive has developed some criteria for determining what constitutes a news article (commonly called reports in the project) and what gets transcribed as an individual file.

 ## Search Protocols
 Collect all relevant articles on the Wilde trials and aftermath between April 1 1895 to Dec 31 1895.
 When browsing a newspaper for articles, make sure to examine each issue printed within the period.
 When searching a newspaper database for articles, use the search term “Oscar Wilde.”
 Then try “Wilde,” “Queensberry,” and “Lord Alfred Douglas” to see if these terms catch more results.